 How to Use Data Driven Pages in ArcGIS

-Data driven pages is a powerful map-making feature in ArcGIS 10.
+Data driven pages are a powerful map-making feature in ArcGIS 10.
 In ArcGIS Pro, this feature is map series.

-Data-driven pages allow you to export pages as a mapbook.
-For example, you can export all 50 US states into a PDF mapbook by the click of a button.
+Data driven pages allow you to export pages as a mapbook.
+For example, you can export all 50 US states into a PDF mapbook with the click of a button.